zedx/docs/installation.md

 ## Post-installation steps

 There are some things you may need to set up after the installation is complete.

-<a name="delete-installation-files"></a>
-### Delete installation files

-If you have used the [Wizard installation](#wizard-installation) you should delete the installation files for security reasons.
-ZEDx will never delete files from your system automatically, so you should delete these files and directories manually:

-    install_files/      <== Installation directory
-    install.php         <== Installation script

 <a name="Setting-up-the-scheduler"></a>
 ### Setting up the scheduler